mmaunze/sqlToJPA/README.markdown

 # sqlToJPA

 `sqlToJPA` is a tool for automatically generating Java JPA (Java Persistence API) entity classes from SQL schema files.
 It parses `CREATE TABLE` statements, maps SQL data types to Java types, and creates fully annotated Java classes with fields, getters, setters, constructors, relationships, and `equals`/`hashCode` methods.
-The project includes two implementations:
+The project includes three implementations:

 - **sqlToJPAPython**: A Python-based implementation (`sqlToJPAPython/` directory).
 - **sqlToJPAJava**: A Java-based implementation (`sqlToJPAJava/` directory).
+- **sqlToJPAcpp**: A C++-based implementation (`sqlToJPAcpp/` directory).

-Both implementations produce identical Java JPA entity classes, offering flexibility to use either Python or Java depending on your environment or preference.
+All implementations produce identical Java JPA entity classes, offering flexibility to use Python, Java, or C++ depending on your environment or preference.

 ## Features
 - Converts SQL data types to appropriate Java types (e.g., `BIGINT` to `Long`, `VARCHAR` to `String`, `TIMESTAMP` to `LocalDateTime`).